-Deborah Goldfinch has had an extensive career in the not-for-profit and health andccommunity sectors with a focus on change management and working with People at Risk.
-In Deb's 20 years as a CEO she has implemented business restructures and developed corporate strategies to take organisations to their next level.
-She places emphasis on the people within organisations and develops improved culture within organisations and is able to develop strong teams around her.
-Deb has participated as a member of a number of Federal and State Committees and Boards relevant to the health, community and non profit sectors.
-In addition to her current role as CEO of Irabina Childhood Autism Services, Deb is also on the Board of Early Childhood Intervention Australia at the National and State levels.
-Deb joined the RAV Board in 2013.
+Deb has had an extensive career in the not-for-profit, health and community sectors with a focus on change management and working with people at risk.
+In Deb's 20 years as a CEO, she has implemented business restructures and developed corporate strategies to take organisations to their next level.
+She places emphasis on the people within the organisations, develops improved culture within organisations and is able to develop strong teams around her.
+Deb has participated as a member on a number of federal and state committees and boards relevant to the health, community and not-for-profit sectors.
+In addition to her current role as CEO of Irabina Autism Services, Deb is also on the Board of Early Childhood Intervention Australia at the national and state levels.
+Her extensive experience and expertise includes risk management and good governance.
+Deb joined the RAV Board in 2013 and serves as chair of the Governance Committee.